Last editedJun 20236 min read

 Improving customer payment experience is key to increasing customer satisfaction and loyalty.
 Steps include offering diverse payment options, intuitive and quick processes, secure platforms, transparent pricing, mobile optimisation, accessible customer support, and personalisation for a tailored experience.

 Don’t let your sale fall through at the final hurdle with a frustrating payment experience.
-Online customer satisfaction not only involves providing attractive products and services, but extending this appeal through to payment confirmation and shipping.
-To provide a seamless payment experience, you’ll need to be aware of the most common customer frustrations.
+Online customer satisfaction involves providing attractive products and services and extending this appeal through payment confirmation and shipping.
+To provide a seamless payment experience, you must know the most common customer frustrations.

 From pop-ups to banner ads, a cluttered checkout page can be a big turn-off for overstimulated shoppers.
 In a time when we’re all bombarded by information, customers want a clean, clear layout with simple fields to input their payment information.

 Minimise clutter and offer a smooth, streamlined checkout experience.
 This should be as frictionless as possible, ideally without redirecting to third-party payment pages or involving added pop-up screens.
 It’s also best to ensure your business branding is clearly visible on each page of the checkout process to enhance feelings of security in the purchase.

 Frustration 2: The customer can only pay from one device